ashish-kumardev/REGEX_PRO/01_Section-Regex-fundamentals/02_Delimiters-Literal-Meta-characters/Notes.md

 ## Delimiters, Literal Characters & Meta-characters

 ### Delimiters :
-* The character between write regex is called delimiters.
+* The characters between write regex is called delimiters.
 * Characters are used in beginning and ending an regex, called as delimiters.
 * Ex : /delimiters/ in JS.

 ### Literal Characters :
-* The characters which behave same like they have called delimiters.
+* The characters which behave same like they have called literal characters.
 * Characters which have no special meaning called literal characters
 * Ex : a-z, 0-9, A-Z